adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ## Instructions

-### The below only applies for v4.13 and earlier releases.
-Since v4.14 it's handled automatically.
+**The below only applies for v4.13 and earlier releases.
+Since v4.14 it's handled automatically.**
+If AYC redirected you here, that means it failed to do it automatically.
+Follow the instructions to setup manually.

 When you open AYC (<v4.13) for the first time, it'll ask you to do these in order for it to work properly. **Don't skip this!**([Why?](#4-why-do-i-have-to-do-magic-phrases-and-others))